Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports

 If you have a valid Foxtel TV subscription you can view every match of the season – except the Grand Final – live and in high definition, along with a range of AFL-related programming on Fox Footy including AFL 360, Bounce, League Teams, On the Couch, Open Mike, and plenty of other shows.

 On free-to-air television, Channel Seven has the broadcast rights to four matches per week, but precisely which matches appear can vary from state to state.

 Typically Victoria, Tasmania and Northern Territory will receive the same four matches on free-to-air television.
-These can vary from week to week but will usually include the Friday night match and one Saturday night match, and others.
+These can vary from week to week but will usually include the Friday night match and one Saturday night match, a Sunday afternoon match and others.

-In other states the coverage tends to suit the teams based there.
+In other states, the coverage is based on the local teams.
 South Australia will get all matches featuring Adelaide and Port Adelaide, Western Australia get all matches featuring West Coast and Fremantle, New South Wales get all matches featuring Sydney and Greater Western Sydney, and Queensland get all matches featuring Brisbane and Gold Coast.

 To see which matches are being televised in your area in any given week, check the AFL Broadcast Guide for more details.